CEO vs COO: Key Differences

 • COO: Operational Focus

-The COO majorly focuses on the CEO’s plans and objectives and makes sure to implement them effectively.
-Their main focus is to optimize the day-to-day organizational operations and ensure that all the internal processes in the company and departments are running smoothly.
+The COO focuses on the CEO’s plans and objectives, ensuring they are implemented effectively.
+Their main goal is to optimize day-to-day operations and ensure all internal processes and departments run smoothly.

 2. Skills and Leadership Qualities